 Systems like this, many on a far grander scale, were installed in some of the bigger stores in Exeter.
 In example shown the whole system is at below atmospheric pressure, so a carrier can be sent on its way simply by pushing it into a tube.
 In the left illustration a carrier arrives.
 Its momentum and weight push open the discharge door, the carrier drops out, and air pressure closes the door again.
 On the right, a carrier is sent by pulling open the inlet door and allowing the carrier to be sucked in.
 The inlet door is then closed by its counterweight.
 Note that the carrier is wider at its ends, to prevent the central part binding against the tube wall in curves – in theory at least!

 The last image in this section shows a Mortice Wheel cast in 1962.
 It had a diameter of 8ft 3⅛ins.
 The wheel would be fitted with wooden teeth, some 180 in total, often made out of apple or seasoned hardwoods such as hornbeam, hickory or elm.
-Notice the difference in the centres of these last two wheels.
-The pulley wheel has a centre for mounting on a circular metal shaft with a keyway whilst the mortice wheel has a hexagonal centre for mounting on a shaped wooden shaft.
+Notice the difference in the centres of this wheels.
+The pulley wheel shown earlier on the big lathe has a centre for mounting on a circular metal shaft with a keyway, whilst the mortice wheel here has a hexagonal centre for mounting on a similarly shaped wooden shaft.

 Modbury Engineering, Printers’ Engineer commenced trading in the late 1960s at 23 Modbury Street in North West London.
 The business was created by Christopher Holladay, (the second eldest of the three brothers, Peter being the eldest, I the youngest) and is well known within the Art Printing fraternity.
 Garton & King produced to order Spur Gears and Spur Pinions and an example of one of Gears G & K produced for Modbury Engineering was for an Etching Press similar to the one pictured below located at the Slade School of Fine Art, University College of London, manufactured by Hughes & Kimber, London.

-A Hughes & Kimber etching press at the Slade School of Fine Art, London.
+(1) A Hughes & Kimber etching press at the Slade School of Fine Art, London.
+(2) The gear cast by G & K for Chris Holladay, Modbury Engineering fitted in position on a similar Etching Press.
+(3) The gear prior to fitting.

-The 10' Diameter Ring for a Mexican Cement Works
+The 10' diameter Rings for a Mexican Cement Works

 being loaded on a Railway Wagon by Hand Crane